 - Salesforce updates

 There is no one good solution to address these challenges.
-One of the most recommended approach for such issues is to form an ongoing activity to review these issues.
+One of the most recommended approaches for such issues is to form an ongoing activity to review these issues.
 Form a dedicated team to own these responsibilities.
 This will help in identifying these issues before they cause much damage.